BenGreenfield825/Trace-RSA-Cryptography/README.md

 # Trace RSA Cryptography
- Simple program that shows the process of an RSA encryption and decryption
+ Simple program written for a homework assignment that shows the process of an RSA encryption and decryption.
+The Fast Modular Exponentiation method is used to get a better big O time and to help deal with the huge numbers RSA can create.